Health Spending Accounts For Canadians Explained

 Your spouse’s plan may offer Dependent Life Insurance (not all plans do), but the death benefit is typically a lower benefit amount (e.g $5K, 10K) than the coverage through your own employer’s plan (e.g. 2x your salary, Flat $25K).

-*Note: Some employer-sponsored benefits plans offer Voluntary Benefits (aka Optional Benefits) to employees that want to increase coverage as a top-up to their standard group plan or personal policy.
-Employees are responsible for paying all voluntary premiums (typically through employee payroll deduction).
-Read about How Do Voluntary Benefits Work?
+*Note: Some employer-sponsored benefits plans offer Optional Benefits to employees who want to increase coverage as a top-up to their standard group plan or personal policy.
+Employees are responsible for paying all optional premiums (typically through employee payroll deduction).
+Read about How Do Optional Benefits Work?

 It’s important to understand all the consequences of waiving coverage to ensure you don’t miss out on valuable benefits and to ensure you can enroll in the future if/when you need it.